 It’s something I’ve experimented with a lot, and you’ll probably need to experiment with it too, because we’re all different with varying time constraints and writing abilities.

 But if you’re a small business owner or writer like me at least once a week is my short answer.
 Any less and it will be hard for you and your readers to keep up interest.

 If you want to tap into the power of blogging to grow your business or establish yourself as a writer set yourself a goal and stick to it.
 First decide on a posting schedule of once a week (or twice, three times, daily or how ever often you can realistically manage it) and then make time for it.

 Many bloggers tell me they can’t stick to their posting schedule.

-If that’s your problem then reduce the number of post you write but remember, if you update your blog less than weekly, it will be hard to build up a good body of work and maintain momentum.
+If that’s your problem then cut the number of post you write but remember, if you update your blog less than weekly, it will be hard to build up a good body of work and maintain momentum.
 So at the very least pick one day when you’re going to post and stick with it.

 Set yourself a challenge and reward yourself for following through.
 Let’s say you can’t manage to update your blog once a week.
 Can you commit to posting once a fortnight?
 Decide what will work for you and stick to it.

 If you update your blog once a week and write 1,000 words per post after a year you’ll have written a small book.
 That’s impressive.
 It really does make you an expert in your niche and the very act of that writing will have helped you learn a lot about yourself, your goals and your business.